 Most of us have bought a good big slab of bacon, or even better made our own homemade bacon.
 But now we come to the good part of preparing and eating the bacon.

-You can either use a good sharp knife or a good quality slicer.
+Either use a good sharp knife or a good quality slicer.
 But there are multiple ways to make your bacon into pieces or slices.
 Below I will go more into details on this and also on which direction that you want to slice your bacon in.

 Why should I slice my own bacon

 When you cook and you need bacon (you always need bacon).
-Each dish needs different sizes of bacon, some need the bacon to be thickly sliced and others need thin and then again some need small or big squares.
+Each dish needs different sizes of bacon, some need the bacon to be thickly sliced and others need thin, and then again some need small or big squares.

 When you have a good slab in the fridge you are able to fulfill each of those needs quick and easy with the right tools.